Phka Srapoun: Author

-Plot Summary
+Plot summary

 Bun Thoeun (ប៊ុនធឿន) and Vitheavy (វិធាវី) have been arranged to marry since they were young.
-Unfortunately, Bunthoeun's family becomes poor after a storm sinks the boat that his father uses to transport the rice in Prey Nokor.
+Unfortunately, Bunthoeun's family becomes poor after a storm sinks the boat his father uses to transport the rice in Prey Nokor.

 Mrs. Nuon (យាយនួន), mother of Vitheavy, is a person who prefers money over honor and honesty.
 She drops the engagement between Bunthoeun and her daughter, and engages Vitheavy instead to Naisot (ណៃស៊ត), who is a rich man.
 Naisot is bad-tempered and immoral.
 He uses his money to do anything he wants.

 After becoming engaged to Naisot, Vitheavy falls ill, and pines for Bunthoeun.
 However, she dares not argue with her mother over the engagement.
 Her health worsens.
 Seeing this, Mrs. Nuon brings her daughter to the resort town of Siem Reap, but Vitheavy's spirits remain low.

 Vitheavy coughs up blood.
-Her mother, being superstitious, brings her to the fortune teller and uses various methods to try to cure her.
-However, it does not work.
-Her illness remains serious.
+Her mother being superstitious, brings her to the fortune teller and uses various methods to try to cure her.
+However, it does not work and her illness remains serious.

 After Bunthoeun discovers Vitheavy will marry someone else, he becomes sad and cries alone.
-He goes into the forest for days with Mr. So (តាសូ), to find firewood and fish to reduce stress.
-When he returns home, Vitheavy dies.
-This causes him much grief.
+He goes into the forest for days with Mr. So (តាសូ) to find firewood and fish to reduce stress.
+When he returns home, Vitheavy dies which causes him much grief.